gardner-luke/vibe-coding-blueprints/README.md

 python setup_data.py
 ```

+**What this script does:**
+1. Creates a Python virtual environment (`.venv`) for the app you'll build in Step 3
+2. Reads your configuration from `config.yaml`
+3. Deploys the Databricks Asset Bundle to create tables in Unity Catalog
+4. Runs the data loading job to populate the tables from CSV files

-This script reads your configuration and runs the Databricks Asset Bundle to create tables. **Once the script completes successfully and you see the data in your catalog, you are ready to proceed to the next step.**
+**Once the script completes successfully and you see the data in your catalog, you are ready to proceed to the next step.**

 ### 3. Build the App with AI